 Ermou Street

-Zappeion Hall & National Garden
+Zappeion & National Garden

 Behind the government buildings and political commotion, Zappeion Hall and the National Garden offer a serene retreat.
 Once used for Olympic events, Zappeion is a masterpiece of classical architecture, while the garden, originally commissioned by Queen Amalia of Greece, is a maze of hidden statues, ponds that swans and ducks swim in, refreshingly shaded walkways, goats, and the occasional peacock strutting like it owns the place.
 This is where a lot of Athenians’ childhood memories of days out with their grandparents were created, and thankfully the place has hardly changed over the decades, remaining an old fashioned and tranquil escape just steps from all the action on Constitution Square.